OpenSAGE/opensage.github.io/posts/roads_how_boring/part_4_rendering_straight_roads.md

 ---
 slug: "roads-how-boring-part-4-rendering-straight-roads"
 title: "Roads?
 How boring!
 Part 4: Rendering straight roads"
-summary: "Part 4 of the series about rendering the roads in SAGE maps: Building a graph data structure"
+summary: "Part 4 of the series about rendering the roads in SAGE maps: Rendering straight road segments"
 author: "Daniel Sklenitzka"
-date: "2020-02-24"
+date: "2020-02-25"
 ---

 Figuring out how to render the roads correctly in OpenSAGE turned out to be a little more challenging than expected.
 This is the fourth post in a series describing the journey.
 After converting the point pairs we read from the map file to a graph data structure [in the previous post](/blog/roads-how-boring-part-3-building-a-graph-data-structure), we are finally ready to actually start rendering something.